Vanak

-Vanak (ونک) is a neighbourhood in the northern part of Tehran, capital of Iran and there is a square and a street named after it.
+Vanak (ونک) is a neighbourhood in the northern part of Tehran, capital of Iran.
+There is a square and a street named after it.
 The word Vanak means "Small (ash) Tree" in Persian.

 The name derives from the original older village of Vanak (Deh-e Vanak) in the area, and today there is also a square called Vanak nearby.
 Vanak is one of the most important junctures in Tehran and the midpoint for some of the city's highways such as the Jahan-Kudak (now Haghani), Chamran, Hemmat and Modarres.

 A small Armenian community has lived near the Vanak village for a very long time.
 Today the Ararat Sports Complex is the largest sports complex of Armenian Iranians.
-The complex located near Vanak square.
+The complex is located near Vanak square.

 Vanak is an affluent neighbourhood with highrise commercial buildings, a golf course, chic cafés and malls, and a funfair called Funfair which has not been in operation since 1995.